bhushan-mohanraj/lawrenceville-math/readme.md

 ## Database Migrations

-To generate a revision, run the following command, where `NAME` is the name of the revision, such as `"create user model"`.
+To generate a revision, run the following command, where `NAME` is the name of the revision, such as "create user model".
 Take note of [the types of changes that alembic can detect](https://alembic.sqlalchemy.org/en/latest/autogenerate.html#what-does-autogenerate-detect-and-what-does-it-not-detect).

 ```py -m alembic revision --autogenerate -m "NAME"```